 At New Frontier Immigration Law, our waiver of inadmissibility lawyers in Phoenix, AZ, can explain your options and the steps to apply.
-We are committed to protecting immigrant rights and representing your interests as you work through the immigration process, including applying for a waiver if eligible.
+We are committed to protecting immigrant rights and representing your interests as you work through the immigration process, including applying for a waiver (if eligible).
+Contact our Phoenix immigration law firm for a free case evaluation.

-Our Attorneys Can Help with Your Waiver of Inadmissibility
+Our Immigration Lawyers Can Help With Your Waiver of Inadmissibility

 Our legal team in Phoenix can help you navigate the often complex process of requesting a waiver of inadmissibility.
-Some of the ways we can offer support include:
+Some of the ways we can offer support include the following:

 - Listening to your story to better understand you and your situation

-- Explaining the legal options available for requesting a waiver of inadmissibility
+- Explaining the legal options available in your situation

 - Determining whether you are eligible to request a waiver based on the grounds of your inadmissibility